Malcret/Malcret/README.md

-### I'm Malcret, C/C++ Developer
+### I'm Malcret, C Developer

 Self-taught, passionate by Mathematics, Physics, Computer Sciences and always learning new things.

-I'm currently working on a cross-platform rendering and physics engine.
+I'm currently learning Zig and working on a cross-platform rendering and physics engine.